Elaine Benes: Background and education

 Unlike George, Jerry and Kramer, Elaine is not a native of New York City, having grown up in the affluent Baltimore suburb of Towson, and is shown to be a fan of the Baltimore Orioles.
 She attended finishing school and completed her undergraduate education at Tufts University, revealed to be her safety school in "The Puerto Rican Day", as a French literature major.
 In "The Dog", she tells George she moved to New York in 1986, which, by coincidence, is the year Jerry moved into his apartment across the hall from Kramer.
 She started dating Jerry later that year.
 In "The Doodle" it is stated by George that Elaine takes a drawing class at The New School with his girlfriend Paula.

 Elaine's religious beliefs are never fully confirmed, and she appears to have little interest in religion.
 She expresses shock when Puddy is revealed as a devout Christian.
-She views saying "God bless you" as a "silly superstition" in "The Good Samaritan".
-It is likely that Elaine was raised Catholic, as her last name is Czech in origin (see Edvard Beneš) and the Czech people are, for the most part, historically Catholic.
+She views saying "God bless you" as a "silly superstition" in "The Good Samaritan."
 It is strongly suggested in the show that Elaine is Catholic when she is seen making the sign of the cross before entering Jerry's apartment to retrieve a manuscript while the apartment is being fumigated in "The Doodle", and crosses herself again in "The Betrayal" after turning her back on a Hindu altar.
 Furthermore, in "The Pick", Elaine is horrified when she realizes she sent a Christmas card which features her nipple to "Sister Mary Catherine" and "Father Chelios".
 In multiple episodes, including "The Strong Box" and "The Wizard", she can be seen wearing a crucifix.
 In multiple episodes, including "The Soup", she is seen wearing cross earrings.
 In "The Postponement" and "The Fatigues", Elaine states that she is not Jewish.